Midlam History, Family Crest & Coats of Arms

 Early History of the Midlam family

-Another 319 words (23 lines of text) covering the years 1206, 1361, 1510, 1600 and 1448 are included under the topic Early Midlam History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Midlam research.
+Another 160 words (11 lines of text) covering the years 1206, 1361, 1510, 1600 and 1448 are included under the topic Early Midlam History in all our PDF Extended History products and printed products wherever possible.

 Midlam Spelling Variations